201019-ROC/CompanyApp/README.md

 To do:
 - Implement the remaining methods declared in the EmployeeDao interface
 - Create an Employee service that leverages the EmployeeDaoImplementation
+- Create a branch [firstname]-[lastname] and push your assignment onto it